Skip to content

 3. confirm your reader can subscribe successfully

-That proves the core path before you invest in automatic generation or custom configs.
+That proves the lowest-friction path before you invest in automatic generation or custom configs.

 1. Use the included configs: understand how built-in feed paths work